CodedByHasan/golang-for-beginners/README.md

 [Channels](https://go.dev/tour/concurrency/2) are a typed conduit through which you can send and recieve values with the channel operater `<-`.

+Below is a list packages that provide examples of channels:

 | Package Name                                          | Description                                                                          |
 |-------------------------------------------------------|--------------------------------------------------------------------------------------|